LDSSA/heroku-model-deploy/README.md

 ```

 Now we need to take a moment to understand exactly how much these
-few lines of code have done for us because it it A LOT.
+few lines of code have done for us because it is A LOT.

 #### Connect to database